CryptixOS/CryptixOS/README.md

 * [Limine](https://github.com/limine-bootloader/limine.git) - Modern, advanced, portable, multiprotocol bootloader and boot manager, also used as the reference implementation for the Limine boot protocol.
 * [compiler-rt-builtins](https://github.com/ilobilo/compiler-rt-builtins.git)
 * [demangler](https://github.com/ilobilo/demangler.git) - C++, Microsoft C++, Rust and DLang name demangler
-* [flanterm](https://github.com/mintsuki/flanterm.git) - Flanterm is a fast and reasonably complete terminal emulator with support for multiple output backends.
-Included is a fast framebuffer backend.
 * [fmt](https://github.com/fmtlib/fmt.git) - fmt is an open-source formatting library providing a fast and safe alternative to C stdio and C++ iostreams.
 * [libstdcxx-freestanding](https://github.com/ilobilo/libstdcxx-headers.git) - Headers from GCC's libstdc++ that can be used in a freestanding environment.
 * [magic_enum](https://github.com/Neargye/magic_enum.git) - Header-only C++17 library provides static reflection for enums, work with any enum type without any macro or boilerplate code.